gabrielenizzoli/www-nizzoli-net/_posts/2021-02-26-spark-difficult-to-serialize-class.md

 ## How all will come together

-Our Apache Spark Dataset will work properly and it will look like this:
+Our Apache Spark Dataset will work after the problem class is wrappaed in the `WrapperBean` type.
+A sample code will look like this:
 ```java
 var ds = sparkSession
     .createDataset(List.of(